tferega/revenj/tutorials/revenj-tutorial-setup.md

 ![Creating tutorial project](pictures/new-project.png)

-Now we can use right click on the solution to pull up the properties and select the **Log in to DSL Platform** option (previously *Convert to DSL Platform solution*).
+Now we can use right click on the solution to pull up the properties and select the **Log in to DSL Platform** option.

 ![Adding DSL Platform info to sln file](pictures/convert-solution.png)